-Description: Define whether users can access the Command Line Interface using Telnet, which is disabled by default, or Secure SHell (SSH), which is enabled by default and provides protection by transmitting user names, passwords, and data in encrypted form.
+Description: Define whether users can access the command line interface using Telnet, which is disabled by default, or Secure Shell (SSH), which is enabled by default, which provides protection by transmitting user names, passwords, and data in encrypted form.
 You can change the Telnet or SSH port setting for additional security.
-Alternately, disable network access to the Command Line Interface.
+Alternately, disable network access to the command line interface.

-Option Argument Description -S <enable disable="" =""> (ssh)</enable> Enable or Disable SSH access to the device.
-Enabling SSH enables SCP. -t <enable disable="" =""> (telnet)</enable> Enable or Disable Telnet access to the device. -pt <telnet n="" port=""></telnet> Define the Telnet port used to communicate with the Rack PDU (23 by default). -ps <ssh n="" port=""></ssh> Define the SSH port used to communicate with the Rack PDU (22 by default). -b 2400 9600 19200 38400 Configure the speed of the serial port connection (9600 bps by default).
+Option Argument Description -s enable disable Enable or disable SSH.
+Enabling SSH enables SCP. -t enable disable Enable or disable Telnet. -pt <telnet port<br="">number&gt;</telnet> Specify the Telnet port number used to communicate with the NMC (23 by default).
+The other range is 5000-32768. -ps <ssh number="" port=""></ssh> Specify the SSH port number used to communicate with the NMC (22 by default).
+The other range is 5000-32768 -b 2400 9600 19200 38400 Configure the serial baud rate (9600 by default).

-Example 1: To enable SSH access to the Command Line Interface, type:
+Example 1: To enable SSH access to the command line interface, type:

-console -S ssh
+console -s